publishpress/PublishPress-Planner/readme.txt

 = [3.0.3] - 2021-01-11 =

+* Fixed: Fix fatal error when "editor" or "author" user roles are missed in the site, #767;
 * Fixed: Update the list of capabilities in the PublishPress Capabilities plugin;

 = [3.0.2] - 2021-01-07 =